FaraC-scripts/Universal-Generator-Scenario-Publishing/README.md

 The Style component's Tense and Perspective fields are used both in the dynamic opening and several other places to maintain a consistent narrative.
 While not required, this component is very helpful to include.
 <img src=https://github.com/FaraC-scripts/Universal-Generator-Scenario-Publishing/blob/main/Images/Guide%20Images/Style%20Example.JPG width=75% height=75%/>

-Your final output should look something like this (with more components and useful information where the elipses are)
+Your final output should look something like this (with more components and useful information where the ellipses are)
 <img src=https://github.com/FaraC-scripts/Universal-Generator-Scenario-Publishing/blob/main/Images/Guide%20Images/Final%20Output.JPG width=50% height=50%/>

 <img src=https://github.com/FaraC-scripts/Universal-Generator-Scenario-Publishing/blob/main/Images/Stickers/With%20Toolbox%20Sticker.png width="200" />